bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/lab/README.md

 This could be the responsibility of the **cluster administrator**.

-Copy and paste the following code snippet to deploy the coffee gateway.
+Copy and paste the following code snippet to deploy the tea gateway.

 > If you want to see the yaml file for this gateway, click [here](gateway.yaml).